Preventing Inferences through Data Dependencies on Sensitive Data: Experimental Evaluation

-In the final set of experiments, we test the extensions and limitations of \ourapproach discussed in Section~\ref{sect:discussion}. \textbf{First}, we implemented \ourapproach with a relaxed notion of security, $k$-percentile deniability, where $k$ is a relative parameter based on the domain size of the sensitive cell.
-We analyze the utility of \ourapproach when varying $k$ and measure the utility.
+We implemented our system with a relaxed notion of security, $k$-percentile deniability, where $k$ is a relative parameter based on the domain size of the sensitive cell.
+We analyze the utility of the system when varying $k$ and measure the utility.
 For the results shown in Figure \ref{fig:k-den}(a), the sensitive cell is selected from ``State'' which is a discrete attribute with high dependency connectivity.
-Clearly, when $k=0$, i.e., full leakage, \ourapproach will only hide sensitive cells and when $k=1$ i.e, Full deniability, \ourapproach hides the maximum number of cells.
-When $k=0.5$, i.e., the inferred set of values is half of that of the base view, \ourapproach hides almost the same number of cells as $k=1$ i.e., full deniability.
-When $k=0.1$, i.e, the inferred set of values is $\frac{1}{10}$ of that of the base view, \ourapproach hides $\approx15\%$ less cells than the one that implements full deniability.
-On the \emph{Hospital} dataset, the utility improvement was marginal with k set to the smallest value possible (besides full leakage) i.e., $k=\frac{1}{\vCount{\vDomain{\vCell{*}{}}}}$. \ourapproach that implements full deniability is able to provide high utility with a stronger security model on both datasets compared to the one that implements $k$-percentile deniability.
+Clearly, when $k=0$, i.e., full leakage, the unconstrained case will only hide sensitive cells and when $k=1$ i.e, full deniability, the system hides the maximum number of cells.
+When $k=0.5$, i.e., the inferred set of values is half of that of the base view, the system hides almost the same number of cells as $k=1$ i.e., full deniability.
+When $k=0.1$, i.e, the inferred set of values is $\frac{1}{10}$ of that of the base view, our system hides $\approx15\%$ fewer cells than the one that implements full deniability.
+On the \emph{Hospital} dataset, the utility improvement was marginal with k set to the smallest value possible (besides full leakage) i.e., $k=\frac{1}{\vCount{\vDomain{\vCell{*}{}}}}$.
+The approach that implements full deniability is able to provide high utility with a stronger security model on both datasets compared to the one that implements $k$-percentile deniability. \reviseTKDE{ We measure the runtime performance of $k$-deniability for different $k$ values and compare the results with full-deniability.
+As shown in Figure \ref{fig:k-den}(b), algorithms to achieve $k$-deniability take longer time to complete than the full-deniability algorithms, because $k$-deniability algorithms reduce the fan-out of the cuesets in the first iteration, but more iterations are thus taken to converge.
+For different tested $k$ values, the more we relax the $k$ constraint, the less execution time the algorithm will take, because fewer cuesets, thus a smaller fan-out, are considered in calculating leakage. }